 The decision to relocate programs from the Story Arts Centre was not made lightly, and we recognize the important cultural significance of SAC, particularly for the arts community and its association with programs that have shaped Toronto's creative industries.
 However, with changing financial circumstances and the evolving educational landscape, it became necessary to consolidate some of our programs and services into a more sustainable, resource-rich campus.

-The relocation of programs from Story Arts Centre to Progress Campus won’t happen immediately.
-While we are early in the planning stages and will be developing a detailed transition plan, we are currently looking to move programs from Story Arts Centre to Progress Campus together in Summer 2026.
 Some current students will graduate before the relocation takes place, and that is one of the considerations we are making to ensure a smooth transition.

-While we are early in the planning stages and will be developing a detailed transition plan, we are currently looking to move programs from Story Arts Centre to Progress Campus together in Summer 2026.
 Progress Campus is located in the heart of Scarborough, at 941 Progress Ave., easily accessible by public transit, including bus and subway routes, as well as by car via an exit off Highway 401.

+We have been consulting with students, faculty and staff to ensure a smooth transition, and will continue providing regular updates as we keep building out our detailed transition plan.
 Please feel free to provide any input regarding the move to Progress by emailing SACrelocation@centennialcollege.ca.

 A full range of student services-including academic advising, extensive library resources, student residence, tutoring, counselling, and accessibility services-are available at the Progress Campus.
 We will provide you with detailed information about accessing these services at the Progress Campus.